Why Denmark Is Totally Winning At Girl Power

 She says: “Don’t rush your food, focus on each mouthful, declutter, make sure you have a tidy environment with extra comfortable items like pillows, plants, etcetera.
 Look after yourself by making time for hygge moments everyday, even if it’s just having a hot bath or catching up with loved ones.”

 It doesn’t have to be cold to feel at home with hygge.
 In the summer, take moments out of your day to step back and just appreciate the good times.
 Pour a cup of Hoogly Tea!
-The mint flavour in July’s box is a little indulgence that is sure to induce those hygge feels.
+The mint flavor in July’s box is a little indulgence that is sure to induce those hygge feels.

 Solo mothers – or “solomors” – are on the rise in Denmark.
 These are sistas literally doing it for themselves and having children using sperm donors, without a partner.
 One in ten babies conceived via a sperm donor are to solomors, which speaks volumes to the progressive societal norms in the country.